In this Section

 Nick Hirshon

-Hirshon is the author of We Want Fish Sticks: The Bizarre and Infamous Rebranding of the New York Islanders, released in 2018 via the University of Nebraska Press.
-He previously wrote two other books, Images of America: Nassau Veterans Memorial Coliseum (2010), on the Long Island arena known for hosting the Islanders, and Images of America: Forest Hills (2013), about the New York City neighborhood that hosted the U.S. Open tennis tournament for six decades.
-He has been interviewed about his books by news outlets such as the CBS television affiliate in New York City, News 12 Long Island, the New York Post, Newsday, and the radio station that airs Islanders games.
+A former reporter for the New York Daily News, Hirshon is the author of We Want Fish Sticks: The Bizarre and Infamous Rebranding of the New York Islanders, released in 2018 via the University of Nebraska Press.
+He also wrote two books in Arcadia Publishing's Images of America series: one on Nassau Veterans Memorial Coliseum (2010), the Long Island arena known for hosting the Islanders, and another on Forest Hills (2013), the New York City neighborhood that was home to the U.S. Open tennis tournament for six decades.
+He has discussed his books with news outlets including CBS, News 12, the New York Post, and Newsday.

-Hirshon was previously a reporter from 2005 to 2011 at the New York Daily News, where he amassed more than 1,000 bylines covering a mixture of breaking and community news.
+Hirshon was previously a reporter from 2005 to 2011 for the New York Daily News, where he amassed more than 1,000 bylines covering a mixture of breaking and community news.
 He also wrote three series that sparked efforts to save historic sites such as the former home of baseball player Jackie Robinson and the longest continuously operated movie theater in the United States.
 In 2010, Hirshon received an award from a prominent historic preservation group, the Historic Districts Council, for his coverage of forgotten sites in the borough of Queens.
-He has also freelanced for the New York Times, the Wall Street Journal, and the Hockey News.
+He also freelanced for the New York Times, Wall Street Journal, and Hockey News.

 Degrees